-RAMSBOTTOM United joint manager Bernard Morley believes the pressure for promotion is still on Runcorn Town’s shoulders despite heading the North West Counties Premier Division table with just two games left.
+RAMSBOTTOM United joint manager Bernard Morley believes the pressure for promotion is still on Runcorn Town’s shoulders despite heading the North West Counties Premier Division table with just two

 The Rams will clinch promotion to the Evo-Stik League for the first time in their history if they win their final two matches, beginning with tomorrow’s trip to Ashton Athletic.

 They remain one point clear of Runcorn, whose next game comes on Tuesday night when they travel to Barnoldswick Town.

 “It’s a massive couple of games for us,” said Morley.

 “It sounds so simple, but two more wins are we’re promoted.